HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/050420241135 - Reduced Instruction Set Computer(RISC).md

 >3.
 Memory access limited to LOAD and STORE instructions.
 >4.
 All operations done within the registers of the CPU.
 >5.
 Fixed Length and easily decoded instruction format
 >6.
-Signal cycle instruction execution
+Single cycle instruction execution
 >7.
 Hardwire rather than micro programmed control.